jbarozet/dwm-jmb/README.md

 	nitrogen --restore &
 	dwmblocks &

-The example autostart.sh above launches the compton compositor, sets the wallpaper with nitrogen and launches dwmblocks to add some widgets to our dwm panel.
+The example autostart.sh above:
+- launches the compton compositor
+- sets the wallpaper with nitrogen
+-  launches dwmblocks to add some widgets to our dwm panel.

 Obviously, you would need to install compton and nitrogen to use those programs in your autostart.
-And you would need to install [dwmblocks](https://gitlab.com/dwt1/dotfiles/-/tree/master/dwmblocks) to use it.
-To use my dwmblocks, you also need to download the scripts found [here](https://gitlab.com/dwt1/dotfiles/-/tree/master/.local%2Fbin).
+And you would need to install [dwmblocks](https://gitlab.com/jbarozet/dotfiles/dwmblocks-jmb) to use it.
+To use my dwmblocks, you also need to download the scripts found [here](https://gitlab.com/jbarozet/dotfiles/-/tree/master/.local%2Fbin).